farey0/CLibuv-zig/README.md

  Current libuv version : 1.47.0

- As of now i only tested it for windows.
+ As of now i only tested it for windows with msvc triplet.
  Normally it should work on other platforms if i didn't made any errors translating the CMakeFiles.txt